serodriguez68/clean-architecture/part-5-1-architecture.md

 when teams commit early to a **service-level DECOUPLING MODE** without really needing it.

-Note *: in the context of this book, *micro-service "architecture"* and *service-oriented "architecture"* are the same thing (they only defer on a vague definition of lines of code per service).
+Note: in the context of this book, *micro-service "architecture"* and *service-oriented "architecture"* are the same thing (they only defer on a vague definition of lines of code per service).
 Also "architecture" is in quotes because the decision of decoupling at the service level and